cbrands/frontend-nanodegree-mobile-portfolio/README.md

 ## Optimization steps
-The original score on pagespeed was 28 for mobile and 30 for desktop. added async attribute to google analytics javascript tag to unblock page rendering The pagespeed score is still 28 for mobile and 30 for desktop (28/30)
+The original score on pagespeed was 28 for mobile and 30 for desktop. added async attribute to google analytics javascript tag to unblock page rendering The pagespeed score is still 28 for mobile but 30 for desktop (28/30) Added media print to print stylesheet. score 28/30

 ## TODO Old readme below delete when no longer needed